bookofproofs/bookofproofs.github.io/_sources/history/16th-century/cavalieri.md

 **Bonaventura Cavalieri** was an Italian mathematician who developed a method of indivisibles which became a factor in the development of the integral calculus.

 ### Mathematical Profile (Excerpt):
-* His father's name was Bonaventura Cavalieri but when Francesco joined the religious order of the Jesuati in Milan in 1615 he took the name Bonaventura.
 * Although they had some success in recruiting, and in particular Cavalieri joined, nevertheless the order eventually failed and was dissolved by pope Clement IX in 1668.
 * As a Jesuati, Cavalieri would have always worn sandals and flagellated himself daily.
 * In Pisa, Cavalieri was taught mathematics by Benedetto Antonio Castelli, a lecturer in mathematics at the University of Pisa.